SheharyarAltaf/Email--Spam-Classifier/README.md

 ## Features

-- **Text Preprocessing**: Cleans and transforms the input email text by converting it to lowercase, removing punctuation and stop words, and applying stemming.<br>
+- **Text Preprocessing**: Cleans and transforms the input email text by converting it to lowercase, removing punctuation and stop words, and applying stemming.
-- **Spam Classification**: Utilizes a machine learning model to classify the input email.<br>
+- **Spam Classification**: Utilizes a machine learning model to classify the input email.
-- **Streamlit Interface**: Simple web interface for user interaction.<br>
+- **Streamlit Interface**: Simple web interface for user interaction.

 ## Technologies Used